nus-cs2103-AY2122S2/tp/docs/UserGuide.md

    * `list -a s/asc`: Switches to applicants tab and displays all applicants sorted by name in ascending order.

-   * `add -a n/Benedict ag/20 g/M p/98123456 e/ben@gmail.com a/12 Kent Ridge Drive, 119243`: Adds an applicant named `Benedict` to the Address Book.
+   * `add -a n/Benedict ag/20 g/M p/98123456 e/ben@gmail.com a/12 Kent Ridge Drive, 119243`: Adds an applicant named `Benedict` to the HireLah.

    * `delete -i 2`: Deletes the 2nd interview shown in the current interview list.

-   * `pass 1`: Passes the 1st interview shown in the current interview list.

-   * `export -a`: Exports the data of all applicants in HireLah to a CSV file.
+   * `export -a`: Exports the displayed data of all applicants in HireLah to a CSV file.

    * `exit`: Exits the app.